traefik-tech-blog/hashicorp-webinar/readme.md

 ```

 Visit http://localhost:8080/whoami from your desktop.
 Take note of the value `RemoteAddr`.
 What is it now?
 What was it before?
 What's changed and why?

+*Note*: Traefik Connect integration requires the parameter `connectAware` be set to `true` in the consulCatalog provider section of your Traefik configuration.

 ### Set up TraefikEE